Home About Atlas of Light PhotoExploration AstroEgypto Products Services Client Area Version française

 AstroEgyptology

 After being engraved in stone, astronomical events were recorded in manuscripts and books, combining texts and images.
 Then came the time to write with light: from the year 1838, astronomers succeeded in making daguerreotypes - of the Moon, the Sun, then of bright stars such as Vega (alpha Lyrae).
 Astronomical photography was born, which would soon make it possible to take ever more detailed shots of portions of the Sky from the Earth, then from Space.
 These shots testified for some of a distant past (explosion of a star in supernova, formation of the first galaxies), for others of forthcoming events (passage of a comet, space weather).
 Initially, these photographs were acquired in the visible range only by means of plates coated with photosensitive emulsions which had to be exposed for a certain time in order to obtain detailed shots.
 From the 1980s, astronomical photography became digital.
 Gradually, electronics invaded our field of exploration, extending our observations to the invisible - to the radio, infrared, ultraviolet, X, gamma domains.
-At the end of the 20th century, a new part of our Universe was revealed...
+At the end of the 20th century, our Universe was revealed in a new light...

 Curiosity leads to exploration ...